0x1F9F1/Swage/src/games/rage/rpf.md

 ## RPF1 (Unused)

-Conflicting evidence suggest it was same as RPF0, but hashed.
+Conflicting evidence suggests it was the same as RPF0, but hashed.

 ## RPF2